rust-lang/rfcs/text/3537-msrv-resolver.md

 ============= ======= ====== ==================
 clap          5.10.30 5.11.0 requires Rust 1.93
 clap_complete 5.10.40 5.11.0 requires Rust 1.93
-note: To use the latest depednencies, run `rustup && cargo update`.
+note: To use the latest depednencies, run `rustup update && cargo update`.
 To force the use of the latest dependencies, independent of your toolchain, run `cargo update --ignore-rust-version`
 $ rustup update
 Downloading and install 1.94